Public computers, internet and wifi in libraries

 • access to the public computers and loanable tablets ceases 15 minutes before the library closes

-Children under 8 years must be accompanied by a parent or carer when accessing the internet on library computers and loanable tablets.
+Children under 8 years must be accompanied by a parent or carer when using the library to access any of our services including the wifi, library computers and loanable tablets.

 Acceptable use of wifi